Tuesday, December 23, 2025

 Moron Police - Pachinko (JUST RELEASED, 11/28/25!)

 This self-proclaimed "weird band from Norway" returns with their unique manic progressive pop style, their 4th full-length album and first since the tragic death of their drummer in 2022, and WOW, what an album!
-Brilliant from start to finish, it is a crazy concept album (in which the main character is turned into a sentient Pachinko machine) consisting of 14 tracks, about an hour long, and is a big, bold, exciting boisterous, joyous romp.
+Brilliant from start to finish, it is a crazy concept album (in which the main character is turned into a sentient Pachinko machine in Tokyo) consisting of 14 tracks, about an hour long, and is a big, bold, exhilarating, boisterous, uplifting, joyous romp.
 It is filled with their unique blend of frenetic high energy catchy pop melodies amidst hard-driving rock beats, jazz and prog elements, and just non-stop fun and entertainment.
-Quick, punchy, unforgettable tunes abound as it moves from one track to another, featuring great vocals, sensational synth-keyboard work, and excellent arrangements and production.
-The centerpiece of the album is the 12-min. extravaganza, Pachinko Part 1, an absolutely amazing track, surely one of the best songs of the year.
-Their genre-bending style continues through several more varied songs, with a few quieter moments of reflection, such as the gentle beauty of the ballad Make Things Easier and the synth-pop stylishness of Okinawa Sky, amidst the rapid attack of glorious tunes, clever wordplay, and symphonic prog flourishes, up to the exciting concluding track, Giving Up the Ghost, which reprises themes and melodies for an emotional finish.
-Although this album has just been released, and after just a few listens, I feel it is certain to be among the very best of the year, and possibly of several years.
+Endlessly inventive and creative, as quick, punchy, unforgettable tunes abound as it moves from one track to another, featuring great vocals, sensational synth-keyboard work, and excellent arrangements and production, including just-right instrumentation and use of additions such as sax, trumpet, banjo, violin, or whatever is needed to fill out the perfect sound.
+Special kudos to guest drummer Billy Rymer who does a sensational job filling in on these insane drum parts.
+The centerpiece of the album is the 12-min. extravaganza, Pachinko Part 1, an absolutely amazing track, surely one of the best songs of the year (or any year).
+Their genre-bending style continues through several more varied songs, with a few quieter moments of reflection, such as the gentle beauty of the ballads Make Things Easier and Sentient dreamer, and the synth-pop stylishness of Okinawa Sky, amidst the rapid attack of glorious tunes, clever wordplay, and symphonic prog flourishes, up to the exciting concluding track, Giving Up the Ghost, which reprises themes and melodies for a grand and emotionally satisfying finale.
+Although this album has just recently been released, there's no question it is among the very best of the year, and probably even of the century, destined to become an all-time classic.
 A sensational album that is pure fun and enjoyment throughout.
-Best Tracks: Pachinko Part 1, Alfredo and the Afterlife, King Among Kittens, Take Me to the City, Make Things Easier, Giving Up the Ghost.
-Rating: 4.5ó
+No matter what your musical preferences are, this album has something for everyone.
+Best Tracks: Pachinko Part 1, Alfredo and the Afterlife, King Among Kittens, Take Me to the City, Make Things Easier, Apathy of kings, Giving Up the Ghost.
+Rating: 5ó

 Not impressed with these ones